 An audit trail or other record of all processes applied to digital evidence should be created and preserved.
 An independent third party should be able to examine those processes and achieve the same result.

 The person in charge of the investigation has overall responsibility for ensuring that the law and these principles are adhered to.

-They ensure that computer forensic evidence relied upon is no more and no less now than when it was first seized so that it is an accurate reflection of the ‘crime scene’ and so that an independent third party forensics expert could review the findings and achieve the same result.
+They ensure that digital forensic evidence relied upon is no more and no less now than when it was first seized so that it is an accurate reflection of the ‘crime scene’ and so that an independent third party forensics expert could review the findings and achieve the same result.

 If, for example, a computer or mobile phone was switched on whilst in Police custody in an uncontrolled manner then the operating system would automatically alter the content of the data present, including Internet activity, time stamps and the removal of live or deleted data resulting in the loss of potential evidence.

 A digital forensic copy should be acquired in a manner that does not cause the data present to be altered through the use of a write blocking hardware unit or through software.

 If starting the device is absolutely necessary, the individual responsible should be sufficiently qualified and experienced to be able to explain the consequences of that alteration.

 The Processes Involved in the Examination and Investigation of Computer Forensics

 In order to adhere to the main principles there are stages that computer forensics should follow.
 These stages are often fluid to the type of device involved and the type of potential evidence present on it, however, they are summarised in general below.

 It is critical to establish and follow strict guidelines and procedures when seizing digital evidence, in the same way as any other evidence.